Mathematics, Statistics & Physics Wichita State University Logo

 $$ \begin{bmatrix} 0 & 0 & 1 \\ 0 & 1 & 0 \\ 1 & 0 & 0 \end{bmatrix}\begin{bmatrix} \ \ 2 & \ \ 2 & 3 \\ -1 & -2 & 0 \\ \ \ 1 & \ \ 4 & 3 \end{bmatrix} = \begin{bmatrix} \ \ 1 & \ \ 4 & 3 \\ -1 & -2 & 0 \\ \ \ 2 & \ \ 2 & 3 \end{bmatrix}. $$

 The matrix $P = \begin{bmatrix} 0 & 0 & 1 \\ 0 & 1 & 0 \\ 1 & 0 & 0 \end{bmatrix}$ is called a Type $\mathrm{I}$ Elementary Matrix.
-The affect of multiplying this matrix times a $3\times n$ matrix will result in a new matrix with the $1^{\text{st}}$ and $3^{\text{rd}}$ rows interchanged.
+The effect of multiplying this matrix times a $3\times n$ matrix will result in a new matrix with the $1^{\text{st}}$ and $3^{\text{rd}}$ rows interchanged.

 This matrix is said to permute the rows of a $3\times 3$ matrix.
-This type of square matrix is also called a elementary permutation matrix.
+This type of square matrix is also called an elementary permutation matrix.
 Notice that this elementary matrix is a square matrix.
 Notice also that the linear transformation it performs is to exchange the components of a $3\times 1$ vector.

 $$ P\begin{bmatrix} x \\ y \\ z \end{bmatrix} = \begin{bmatrix} z \\ y \\ x \end{bmatrix} $$

 The inverse of interchanging two rows of a matrix is to interchange them again, as that returns each to its original position.
-This means the linear transformation represented by an elementary permutation matrix or type $\mathrm{I}$ elementary matrix is an involution,
+This means the linear transformation represented by an elementary permutation matrix or type $\mathrm{I}$ elementary matrix is an involution.

 $$ P^2 = PP = I. $$